 * Google parent jumps to record as results impress

-* Beijing pledges vigorous fiscal steps (Updates to U.S. stock market open; changes dateline, previous LONDON)
+* Beijing pledges vigorous fiscal steps (Updates to U.S. stock market close)

 By Trevor Hunnicutt

-NEW YORK, July 24 (Reuters) - Global equity markets hit their highest in a month on Tuesday, as stellar results from Google parent Alphabet underpinned tech stocks and China promised fiscal action to support the world's second-largest economy.
+NEW YORK, July 24 (Reuters) - Stocks on major world markets hit their highest in more than a month on Tuesday, on good earnings reports from U.S. companies and after China promised fiscal action to support the world's second-largest economy.

-Alphabet Inc, part of the so-called FAANG group of popular tech stocks that have led the U.S. market's near-decade bull run, jumped 4.8 percent to a record high after a better-than-expected quarterly revenue jump.
+Alphabet Inc, part of the so-called FAANG group of popular tech stocks that have led the U.S. market's near-decade bull run, jumped gained 3.89 percent to a record high after a better-than-expected quarterly revenue jump.

-China's offshore yuan, meanwhile, hit a one-year low and Beijing's government bond yields jumped after the cabinet said it would pursue a more vigorous fiscal policy and as traders bet on further easing in monetary conditions.
+China's offshore yuan hit a one-year low and Beijing's government bond yields jumped after the government said it would cut taxes to support economic growth and traders bet on further monetary policy easing.
 Shanghai blue chips closed up 1.5 percent at a one-month high.

-"The big story is that the Chinese currency continues to slide," said Societe Generale FX strategist Alvin Tan.
+"The big story is that the Chinese currency continues to slide," said Societe Generale S.A. foreign-exchange strategist Alvin Tan.

-"It is clear the government is moving towards policies that are supporting growth," he adding, saying the trend was likely to bring a reaction from the United States in time.
+"The government is moving towards policies that are supporting growth," he added, saying the trend was likely to bring a reaction from the United States eventually.

 Bond bulls had been smarting from speculation that the BoJ is close to scaling back its monetary stimulus, a risk that lifted long-term borrowing costs globally.